alan-david-223/alan-david-223/README.md

 ## :dragon_face: I'm working on :dragon_face: :
-- Studying development for Mobile devices in UNLAM.
-Currently learning Java and Data Bases.
+- Currently studying Java with Programación Básica 2 and Data Bases and MySQL in Base de Datos 1 at UNLAM.
 - I'm considering to learn C++ and Javascript as well
 - I also make and mix my own music!
 I still have lots to learn, but I've uploaded some mixes to Soundcloud: https://soundcloud.com/aenris